-As at March 31, 2020 As at March 31, 2019 Note 6 Share Capital (i) The details of share capital are given below:- Authorised capital 200 (2018: 200) equity shares [Par value of of PLN 50 per share] - - Issued, subscribed and fully paid-up capital 200 (2018: 200) equity shares [Par value of of PLN 50 per share] Amounts below rounding off norm adopted by the Company (ii) The following is the reconciliation of number of shares as at March 31, 2020. - Number of common stock outstanding as at beginning of the year 200 200 Number of common stock issued during the year - - Number of common stock outstanding as at the end of the year 200 200 (iii) Details of share holding pattern by related parties Equity Shares Name of shareholders Wipro IT Services SE (formerly Wipro Cyprus SE) 100% 100% 100% 100% iv) Terms / rights attached to equity shares
+Note 6 Share Capital

+(i) The details of share capital are given below:- Authorised capital 200 (2020: 200) equity shares [Par value of PLN 50 per share] - - - Issued, subscribed and fully paid-up capital 200 (2020: 200) equity shares [Par value of PLN 50 per share] - - - Amounts below rounding off norm adopted by the Company (ii) The following is the reconciliation of number of shares as at March 31, 2021.
+Number of common stock outstanding as at beginning of the year 200 200 Number of common stock issued during the year - - Number of common stock outstanding as at the end of the year 200 200 (iii) Details of share holding pattern by related parties Equity Shares Name of shareholders Wipro IT Services UK Societas (formerly Wipro IT Services SE) 100% 100% 100% 100% iv) Terms / rights attached to equity shares

 The Company has only one class of equity shares having a par value of PLN 50 per share.
-The Company is a Private limited company with a single member Wipro IT Services SE (formerly Wipro Cyprus SE).
+The Company is a Private limited company with a single member Wipro IT Services UK Societas (formerly Wipro IT Services SE).
 In the event of liquidation of the Company, the sole member will be entitled to receive the remaining assets of the Company after satisfaction of all liabilities, if any.